MIROC-DOC/model_description/org/md_enorg/d-vert.md

  - The hydrostatic pressure equation comes down to local (the altitude of the lower level is independent of the temperature of the upper level)

- - Constant in the horizontal direction, for a given temperature distribution, The hydrostatic pressure equation becomes accurate and the barometric gradient force becomes zero.
+ - For a given temperature distribution, constant in the horizontal direction, the hydrostatic pressure equation becomes accurate and the barometric gradient force becomes zero.

  - Isothermal atmosphere stays isothermal forever

 ### How to take a level.

-Number the layers from bottom to top.
-Assume that the physical quantity of TERM00000 and TERM00000 is defined at the integer level (layer).
-On the other hand, TERM00001 is defined at the half-integer level.
-First, the value of TERM00002 at a half-integer level TERM00003,TERM00003
-Define the .
-However, level TERM00004 is the lower end (TERM00005), Level TERM00006 should be the upper end (TERM00007).
+Number the layers from the bottom to the top.
+We assume that the physical quantity in TERM00210 and TERM00210 is defined in terms of integer levels (layers).
+On the other hand, TERM00211 is defined at the half-integer level (level).
+First, define the value of TERM00212 at a half-integer level TERM00213,TERM00213.
+However, the level TERM00214 is the lower end (TERM00215) and the level TERM00216 is the upper end (TERM00217).

-Value of TERM00008 in integer level TERM00009,TERM00009 is obtained from the following equation.
+The value of TERM00218 at the integer level TERM00219,TERM00219 is calculated by the following formula.

-     EQ=00000.
+     EQ=00019.

 Furthermore,

-     EQ=00001.
+     EQ=00020.

 .